aragon/taiko-ui/README.md

 # Taiko DAO UI

+> [!NOTE]
+> This repo is now read-only.
+The up to date version can be found on https://github.com/taikoxyz/dao-ui-mono

 ## Overview

 This project is the combination of a host UI including common tools and services, which features 4 UI modules: